veliovgroup/Meteor-Leaderboard-Neo4j/readme.md

  */
 Meteor.N4JDB;

-/* You may run queries with no returns on server with it: */ Meteor.N4JDB.query('CREATE (a:User {_id: ”123”})');
+/* You may run queries with no returns on server with N4JDB: */ Meteor.N4JDB.query('CREATE (a:User {_id: ”123”})');
 ```